The Top SUVs

 The Hyundai Tucson is also available as a two-wheel drive or a four-wheel drive vehicle, but in both, driving feels more car-like than some other SUVs.
 Despite this, the interior will comfortably seat five adults, and the vehicle still has a great raised driving position and performs very well as a tow vehicle.

 Not an SUV for comfortable family drives, the Toyota Land Cruiser is the car you want if you’re driving off-road.
 It’s a tough workhorse that’ll tackle the most challenging of terrain with ease, thanks in part to a range of features such as downhill assist and crawl function.

 Only one diesel 3.0-litre engine is available in the Land Cruiser, but you do get the choice or a six-speed manual or automatic gearbox.
 In 2015, this engine was replaced with the more economical 2.8litre diesel.

 It’s available as a three or five door vehicle, but the five door is the obvious choice, which also has the option of seven seats.
 The interior isn’t as comfortable as some more luxurious rivals, and driving on the road feels heavy – because the Land Cruiser is massive and heavy.

 But the Land Cruiser was designed to excel off-road, and its reliability is legendary.
 Additionally, it’s capable of towing 3000kg.

-For a no-frills, off-road SUV that’ll never let you down, you can’t go far wrong with a Toyota Land Cruiser.
+Our favourite and it comes with no-frills, has to be a real off-road SUV that’ll never let you down, therefore you can’t go far wrong with the Toyota Land Cruiser.